 - Grants organizations access to professionals who are experts in new fields and can provide unique solutions.

-- Evolves and enhances an organization’s innovation capabilities through facilitation of cultural change and producing new ways of innovation.
+- Evolves and enhances an organization’s innovation capabilities through the facilitation of cultural change and producing new ways of innovation.

 - Improves internal collaboration and the research process.